ealsuser/listener_effort_api/README.md

 ### Jupyter Notebooks
 Create a conda env with poetry-specified dependencies.
-To update conda env in case of new dependencies, run steps 1, 3, and 4.
+To update an existing conda env in case of new dependencies, run steps 1, 3, and 4.
 1. `poetry export -f requirements.txt --without-hashes -o requirements.txt`
 2. `conda create -n listener-effort-api-env python=3.10`
 3. `conda activate listener-effort-api-env`